Hello Surgeon

 • At or above 90° of abduction, the stabilizing effect of the subscapularis is neutralized and the test primarily evaluates the inferior glenohumeral ligament.

-• The Apprehension and Relocation test must be performed slowly and carefully to avoid the danger of causing the humeral head to dislocate.
+• The Shoulder Apprehension and Relocation test must be performed slowly and carefully to avoid the danger of causing the humeral head to dislocate.

 A traumatic anterior instability of the shoulder can lead to injury of the posterior structures.
 Thus, the clinician must always be aware of potential injuries on the opposite side of the joint even if symptoms are predominantly on one side.
 In addition, if a joint is hypermobile in one direction, it may be hypomobile in the opposite direction.
 For example, with anterior instability, the posteroinferior capsule tends to be tight and therefore requires mobilization, whereas the anterior capsule is hypermobile and requires protection.